 EVENTS

-Our fourth Historical Society program for the winter and spring seasons will be on Sunday, April 27, starting at 2:00 PM at the McGuire Room at the Traverse Area District Library.
-This month's topic is the history of the Traverse City Airport.
+Our final Historical Society program for the spring season will be on Sunday, May 18, starting at 2:00 PM at the McGuire Room at the Traverse Area District Library.

 If joining via Zoom, please register HERE.